7 Safe Ways to Brighten Up Your Smile at Home

-To avoid teeth discoloration, keep reading to learn these seven effective and safe ways to show that bright smile to the world!
+To avoid the look of teeth discoloration, keep reading to learn these seven effective and safe ways to show that bright white smile to the world!

 Change Your Diet

-The food we eat affects our body’s different parts and functions, including our teeth’s strength and coloration.
-The effects can vary from staining our teeth and wearing it down to their enamel, to strengthening and restoring our teeth’s health.
+The food we eat affects our body’s different parts and functions, including our teeth’ strength and coloration.
+The effects can vary from staining our teeth and wearing them down to their enamel, to strengthening and restoring our teeth’ health.
 The result largely depends on the food we eat.

 Changing what we eat to a healthy diet is one of the best and most consistent ways not only to get that bright white smile but also to maintain a healthy lifestyle.

 Vitamin C is well known and often referred to as ascorbic acid.
 It has many important functions to keep our body healthy and working, including protecting and maintaining healthy skin, cartilage, and bones like teeth.